S&P 500 Sector SPDR Preview - SPY XLK XLF XLV XLY XLI XLP XLE XLB XLU

 BHT utilizes Technical Analysis to identify meaningful trends and important supply and demand levels in the financial markets.
 The following are important dynamics to consider in the S&P 500 Economic Sector SPDRs:

-S&P 500 – Despite all of the recent hysteria in the news about the Turkish Lira and Trade Wars the SPYs made an all-time high on August 18th.
-They have been consolidating just above support at the $286 level.
-There is support around the $286 level because it was resistance earlier in the year.
-The next level of support will probably be around the $280 level because it has been an important level this year.
+S&P 500 – Despite all of the recent hysteria in the news about the Turkish Lira and Trade Wars the SPYs made an all-time high this week.
+They are overbought and consolidating.
+If there is some profit-taking there will probably be support around the $286 level because it was resistance earlier in the year.
+The next level of support will probably be around the $280 level because it has been important an important level this year.

-Technology – The XLKs are trending lower after making all-time highs.
-If they head lower there should be some support around $72.50 because it was the top in June and support in August.
+Technology – The XLKs are trading at all-time highs but they are very overbought.
+If they head lower there should be some support around $74 because it was the top of the recent range.
 This sector is 28% of the S&P 500 makeup.

 Financials Long-term – In January the XLFs failed at the same levels that they did when they peaked in 2007 before the crash.
 Markets do indeed have long-term memories and this clearly illustrates it.
 If the XLFs rally to this level they will probably run into significant resistance there once again.

-Healthcare – The XLVs have broken their recent uptrend and are consolidating.
-There has been support around the $92 level.
+Healthcare – The XLVs have been consolidating near their all-time highs but they are still in an uptrend.
+If they head lower there will probably be support around the $91.50 level.
 It was the top in January.
 This sector is 14% of the S&P 500.

-Consumer Discretionary – The XLYs are consolidating near all-time highs.
+Consumer Discretionary – The XLYs broke out of their recent range and are trading at all-time highs.
 If there is some profit taking there should be support around the $114 level because it was the top of the recent range.
 There was support around the $110 level because it was the top of the range at the end of June and in early July.
 This sector is 13% of the S&P 500.

-Industrials – The XLIs are consolidating above support around the $76.50 level.
+Industrial – The XLIs are consolidating above support around the $76.50 level.
 That is where the three most recent highs were in April, May, and June.
+They briefly traded above it but became overbought and quickly reverted.
 This sector is 10% of the S&P 500.

 Consumer Staples – The XLPs broke their recent uptrend and are consolidating above support at the $53.50 level.
 This level was resistance and the high in April because it was support in February and March.
 Longer-term, if they head lower there will most likely be support around the important $50 level.
 This sector is 7% of the S&P 500.